Eynsford Circular walk

 On the Short Walk there are three pubs in the small village of Shoreham, after 7–8 km.
 In the order in which you pass them they are Ye Olde George Inn (01959-522017) and the Kings Arms (01959-523100) on Church Street, and the Crown (01959-522903) at the far end of the High Street.

 There used to be an even greater choice of pubs on this walk.
-The Fox & Hounds in Romney Street closed in 2014; the Crown in Otford closed in 2015; and the Two Brewers in Shoreham has become a weekend-only restaurant.
+The Fox & Hounds in Romney Street and the Crown in Otford have both closed, and the Two Brewers in Shoreham has become a weekend-only restaurant.

 Unless you divert into Shoreham there are no refreshment places between Otford and Eynsford on the longer afternoon route, but on the shorter route a convenient place for a mid-afternoon break is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 3.30pm winter).